-The USAID Tenure and Global Climate Change project in Zambia is a 3.5-year intervention (2014-2017) supporting agroforestry extension services and working to increase tenure security at the chiefdom, village and household levels in the Chipata District of Zambia’s Eastern Province.
-The project supports USAID development objectives of improved governance, reduced rural poverty through improved agricultural productivity of smallholders, improved natural resource management, and improved resilience of vulnerable households.
+The USAID Tenure and Global Climate Change (TGCC) project in Zambia is a 3.5-year intervention (2014–2018) supporting agroforestry extension services and working to increase customary tenure security at the village and household levels in the Chipata District of Zambia’s Eastern Province.
+The project supports USAID development objectives of improved resource governance, reduced rural poverty through improved agricultural productivity of smallholders, improved natural resource management, and improved resilience of vulnerable households.

 THE EVALUATION DESIGN